R1chZhang/DSC180AB-Project1/README.md

 # DSC180AB-Project1
 This project attempts to replicate some of the long-range graph benchmarks result.
-The goal is to approaching the original metric numbers as well as develop an understandig of model performance comparatively across different models and task types.
+The goal is to match the original metric numbers as well as develop an understandig of model performance comparatively across different models and task types.
 # Project Outline